-Applying this record number is the responsibility of the trust - approved contractors must not do this for trusts.
-Approved contractors will also not be permitted to draw the sample for trusts - this will be considered a breach of the surveys Section 251 approval and action taken against both the trust and approved contractor will follow.
+Applying the unique Record Number is the responsibility of the trust - approved contractors must not do this for trusts.
+Approved contractors will also not be permitted to draw the sample (from the post-DBS list) for trusts - this will be considered a breach of the survey's Section 251 approval and action taken against both the trust and approved contractor will follow.

-Please note that the signed sample declaration form that you must fill in includes the separation of the mailing file from the sample file.
-By signing the Declaration Form the trust is confirming that no identifiable data is included in the anonymised sample file.
-You should only send your approved contractor your sample file and mailing file once they have confirmed to you that they have determined that your form has been completed satisfactorily.
-This is to help prevent breaches of the section 251 approval and related data protection requirements.
+You should only send your approved contractor your sample and mailing data file once they have confirmed to you that your sample declaration form has been completed satisfactorily.
+This is to help prevent breaches of the Section 251 approval and related data protection requirements.

-Where identifiable data is inadvertently transferred, the trust will be required to review the severity of the data breach using the Serious Incident Requiring Investigation' (SIRI) guidance, which forms part of Information Governance Toolkit Approval.
+Where identifiable data is inadvertently transferred, the trust will be required to review the severity of the data breach using the Serious Incident Requiring Investigation (SIRI) guidance, which forms part of Information Governance Toolkit Approval.
 Breaches are reviewed by CQC and the Confidentiality Advisory Group also.